Tooth-Colored Fillings – Thorndale, PA

 What Are Tooth-Colored Fillings Made From?

-Made up of a composite resin that consists of both plastic and silica fillers, your dentist in Coatesville can match it to the color of your natural tooth.
+Made up of a composite resin that consists of both plastic and silica fillers, your dentist in Thorndale can match it to the color of your natural tooth.
 It can mimic many of the same qualities such as translucency and wear-resistance.

 What Are the Benefits of Tooth-Colored Fillings?

 While the obvious benefit may be that tooth-colored fillings are the metal-free option for repairing cavities, you’ll also be pleased to know:

 - It supports the remaining tooth structure, preventing future breakage or damage.